stephbuon/hansard-shiny/README.md

 What can you view with Hansard Viewer?

 Time
-    • Use to compare two decades
+* Use to compare two decades
+   - The default view are the raw word counts.
+Not very useful.

         ◦ The default view are the raw word counts.
 Not very useful ◦ Tf-idf more interesting
     • Use a controlled vocabulary